 These web pages provide details of upcoming and previous Bluestocking Weeks, as well as a short history on the traditions of Bluestocking women.
 It also has links to other resources focusing on the themes of women’s intellectualism, advancing feminism through education and rebelling against social constructs that prescribe roles for women and restrict women’s freedom of expression and thought.
 For further information please contact Terri MacDonald.

-NTEU is pleased to announce that, in conjunction with the National Union of Students (NUS) and Council of Australian Postgraduate Associations (CAPA), Bluestocking week is here again in 2014!
+NTEU is pleased to announce that, in conjunction with the National Union of Students (NUS) and Council of Australian Postgraduate Associations (CAPA), Bluestocking week is on again in 2015!

-Bluestockings will again be all the rage from August 11-15, on campuses all around the country.
-This year is already promising to be bigger and better than last year, with more planned in all states and terrorities.
+Bluestockings will again be all the rage from August 10th - 14th, on campuses all around the country.
+As with each year, this fantastic week long event grows and our next BSW is already promising to be bigger and better than last year, with more planned in all states and terrorities.

 Bluestocking Week is named for the first generations of university women of the 19th century who grabbed the term and, even as it was used by their opponents as a derogatory dismissal of their achievements proudly wore it as a badge of serious scholarship.